cusbg/traveler/README.md

 	COLOR CODING:
 		Traveler uses the following color coding of nucleotides:
-		* Red - inserted bases
+		* Magenta - inserted bases
 		* Green - edited bases - e.g. the template has an adenosine at a position while the target has a cytosine at the same position and therefore cytosine will be colored green in the resulting layout)
 		* Blue - reinserted bases - happens when traveler needs to redraw simple structures like hairpins (for example due to the change in the number of bases)
 		* Brown - rotated parts - similar situation to reinserted bases, but takes place when redrawing a multibranch loop (in that case all branches need to be rotated to lie on a circle)